-Diversity Advocates are undergraduate peer educators committed to promoting diversity and social justice, increasing awareness and knowledge of diversity-related issues, creating dialogue that explores the definition and perception of diversity, and working to strengthen the Franklin College community.
+Diversity Advocates are undergraduate student peer educators committed to promoting diversity and social justice, increasing awareness and knowledge of diversity-related issues, creating dialogue that explores the definition and perception of diversity and working to strengthen the Franklin College community.
 Diversity Advocates conduct educational workshops and lead discussions.
-They believe in breaking barriers and exposing stereotypes for what they are and extending the awareness of our differences in order to see our similarities.
+They believe in breaking barriers, exposing stereotypes and extending the awareness of our differences in order to see our similarities.

 The B.O.S.S.
 Mentoring Program serves as an additional level of support for Franklin College students.
 The program connects students with successful professional mentors who they may not have otherwise encountered.

 Being a part of the CDI has had a huge impact on my college career.
 I am involved in the B.O.S.S.
 Mentoring program and Sister to Sister.
 They have taught me the importance of diversity and understanding people’s differences, as well as inclusivity.
 I have grown as a person because of how much the CDI has pushed me since my freshman year to become a better leader and open-minded individual. - Alexis Cheatham '21

 Meet new people on campus and make a difference in our campus organizations promoting diversity, equity and inclusion.

 Franklin College Pride Alliance is an organization promoting a more accepting environment for the LGBTQIA+ community on campus through education on a variety of LGBTQIA+ topics.
 Our signature events are our holiday party and drag show.
 We meet every other Wednesday in the Center for Diversity and Inclusion.